Tuesday, May 14, 2019

 I can tell you that in my life, I would much rather hear the praise which I know would encourage me to do even more of the right things.
 If I would hear the negative words, I would be even more stubborn and try to find new (and usually sneakier) ways to do the wrong thing just to get back at the person who spoke those negative words.
 And my opinion of the negative person would never improve if I never heard any kind words from them.
 (Remember that now I am ancient and old, and know much better than to behave that way.
 No, that does not excuse my past sinful behavior.
 I have confessed that sin and it is under the blood of Christ.)

 The thing is, as much as we like to receive praise from others, it feels just as good and even better when we give praise to others.
 So, ask yourself this question and try to be honest: "How many times did you honestly praise and thank your children and or husband yesterday?
 Now, how many times did you come down on them?"
 Many, many years ago I remember hearing a message that proclaimed that we should try to praise our family members ten times as much as we nag on them.
 I thought I could never do that!
-But as I reflect back, I realize that the concept was that we need to speak words of kindness much more often than we speak negative words, and that we should truly be grateful for each individual in the family God has given to us.
+But as I reflect back, I realize that the concept was that we need to speak words of kindness much more often than we speak negative words, and that we should truly be grateful for each individual in the family that God has given to us.
 (I think that can apply to your physical family as well as to your spiritual family, and even to the family of mankind.)
 Can you imagine what could happen if we began today to start thanking our children for everything that they do and praise them for their good character qualities?
 Could you imagine how much stronger our marriage would be if we begin today to truly thank our husband for each thing that they do and praise them for who they are?
 What would happen within our church?
 Our community?

 So, how do you truly praise someone?
 A good place to start would be to sit down and write out the things you appreciate about each member in your family.
 (And no, I am not talking about their physical attributes.
 They had nothing to do with that.
 They look the way they do because God created them that way.
 Those types of words would be hollow flattering compliments.
 I am talking about their personality and the things that are good that they have chosen to do.)
 For instance, I will use my daughter as an example, she is: faithful, reliable, prompt, loyal, kind, compassionate, caring, funny, curious, helpful, and so much more.
 (I made my list years ago and have been able to keep adding to it.
 And so will you as you begin to focus on the good in your family.)
 Then I began to purposefully praise her for these good qualities whenever I saw them being manifested.
-I also began to thank her every time she did something whether I had asked her to do or she had just done it of her own volition.
+I also began to thank her every time she did something whether I had asked her to do it, or she had just done it of her own volition.
 At first it felt really weird to praise her.
-That was because I had been doing so much nagging throughout the years, thinking that if I yelled at her enough she would get busy being the person I wanted her to be.
-But, I was determined (one of my stronger character qualities.
+That was because I had been doing so much nagging throughout the years, thinking that if I yelled at her enough, she would get busy being the person I wanted her to be.
+But I was determined (one of my stronger character qualities.
 Some could even call it stubbornness), to change the way that I talked to my family.
 As the days went by, it got easier to give praise and thanks, and as an added bonus, we began to love each other more and more.

 Here are some examples of what I am trying to teach you (and I bet you are doing a good job of learning because I know that you desire to strengthen the relationships within your family.):